vvnnzar/MBC19_Budget-Tracker/README.md

 Monash Bootcamp Assignement 19 - PWA Homework: Online/Offline Budget Trackers

-Submit

-- the URL to the deployed application

-- the URL to the Github repository
--

-Add functionality to our existing Budget Tracker application to allow for offline access and functionality.

-The user will be able to add expenses and deposits to their budget with or without a connection.
-When entering transactions offline, they should populate the total when brought back online.

-Offline Functionality:

-- Enter deposits offline

-- Enter expenses offline

-When brought back online:

-- Offline entries should be added to tracker.

 ### About this project

 Monash Bootcamp starter code was enhanced to create this application.